root-project/web/manual/histograms/index.md

 `CONT5`: Uses Delaunay triangles to compute the contours.

-`LIST`: Generates a list of [TGraph](https://root.cern/doc/master/classTGraph.html) objects for each contour.
+`LIST`: Generates a list of {% include ref class="TGraph" %} objects for each contour.

 `FB`: To be used with `LEGO` or `SURFACE`, suppresses the Front-Box.